PrestaShop/ADR/0017-backward-compatibility-promise.md

 #### Security issues

-Note that backward compatibility breaks are tolerated if they are required to fix a security issue.
+Backward compatibility breaks are tolerated if they are required to fix a security issue.

 ### Front